canonical/wordpress-k8s-operator/docs/tutorial/tutorial.md

 ### Get admin credentials

-After the database has been configured in step 2, you can now access the WordPress application by accessing the IP of a wordpress-k8s unit.
+After the database has been configured in the
+[Deploy and relate database section](#deploy-and-relate-database), you can now access the WordPress application by accessing the IP of a wordpress-k8s unit.
 To start managing WordPress as an administrator, you need to get the credentials for the admin account.

 By running the `get-initial-password` action on a wordpress-k8s unit, juju will read and fetch the admin credentials setup for you.
 You can use the following command below.